syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-create-a-sparkline-from-a-named-range.md

 ---
-title: FAQ Section| XlsIO | Syncfusion
+title: How to create a sparkline from a named range? | XlsIO | Syncfusion
 description: This page demonstrates to create a sparkline from a named range using Syncfusion .NET Excel library (XlsIO).
 platform: File-formats
 control: XlsIO